element-plus/element-plus/docs/en-US/component/switch.md

 :::

-:::demo You can add `active-icon` and `active-icon` attribute to show icons.
+:::demo You can add `active-icon` and `inactive-icon` attribute to show icons. use `inline-prompt` attribute to control icon is displayed inside dot.

 switch/custom-icons